SkyBlueRW/SkyBlueRW.github.io/_posts/2023-04-01-pyramid-optimization.md

 \end{aligned}
 $$

 When all constituents have the same Sharpe ratio, RPP becomes return risk efficient (MSRP), making it actually a good starting point for asset allocation.
 From a long-run equilibrium perspective, the Sharpe ratio (price of risk) is expected to be relatively stable across different asset classes, avoiding one or some becoming dominant over others.
 Empirically RPP did  perform well in the low-interest-rate environment of the last few decades.
-When coupled with leverage RPP deliver reasonable return with a high sharpe ratio.
+When coupled with leverage, RPP deliver reasonable return with a high sharpe ratio historically.

-However, RPP heavily depends on volatility, and for some emerging markets, the gap in volatility between equity and fixed income can lead to an overly concentrated portfolio in low-risk assets.
-RPP also requires the use of leverage, which can introduce additional risks and costs.
-It is important to note that RPP's performance is heavily dependent on the use of leverage, and research suggests that its good performance in the past may not continue in the future.
-Therefore, investors should consider the suitability of RPP based on their investment objectives and risk tolerance.
+However, in its nature, RPP is sensitive to volatility (whether it originates from reality or estimation error).
+That will become a problem if gap in volatility between equity and fixed income is huge and result in a overly concentrated portfolio.
+Take the Chinese financial market as an example.
+The historical realized volatility of equity and treasury are around 30% and 5% respectively.
+A RPP in the case would generally lead to a portfolio with more than 95% of weight in treasury, a extremly conservative portfolio that do not fit most investors' objective.

+The difference in volatility is much more balanced in the Developed Market.
+While still, RPP generally leads to a portfolio that comes with high sharpe ratio but low risk profile.
+It requires high leverage to achieve the desried level of risk and return.
+Those leverage can be hard to achieve or bring further risk and cost in marketing to market.

 **Maximum Diversification Portfolio (MDP)**

 Maximum Diversification Portfolio (MDP) directly optimizes the diversification ratio, which is defined as the ratio of the weighted sum of individual asset risks to the portfolio risk.
 The ratio has a maximum of 1 when all securities are perfectly correlated, and MDP seeks to achieve this maximum level of diversification.

 MDP is less sensitive to volatility and can be applied well with volatility targeting, in which we seek maximum diversification for a given targeted general volatility level.

 $$
 \begin{aligned}